osrf-migration/vrx-wiki/tutorials/Creating a Dockerhub image for submission.md

 * This Bash session is very barebones.
 It does not have a text editor yet, so we will install one now.
 From the created interactive Bash session, run `apt-get update && apt-get install -y nano` or replace `nano` with your text editor of choice.

-* Use the text editor to edit `ros_entrypoint.bash`.
-Eg. `nano /ros_entrypoint.bash`.
+* Use the text editor to edit `ros_entrypoint.sh`.
+Eg. `nano /ros_entrypoint.sh`.
 This is a script that is run immediately after your container has been built.
 Replace all the text with the following:

 ```
 #!/bin/bash